alexbosworth/ln-service/README.md

 ### getRouteThroughHops

-/** Get an outbound route that goes through specific hops
+Get an outbound route that goes through specific hops

 Requires LND built with `routerrpc` build tag

-  This method is not supported by LND v0.7.1 or below LNDs
+This method is not supported by LND v0.7.1

   {
     [cltv_delta]: <Final CLTV Delta Number>